A Grand Day Out: Release

+Television premiere

 The short debuted on 4 November 1989 at the Arnolfini Gallery in Bristol and debuted in the United States on 18 May 1990.
 It was also shown on Channel 4 on 24 December 1990 in the United Kingdom.
 It aired on BBC Two on 25 December 1993 to promote The Wrong Trousers.

+Home media

+The short film was released on VHS in the 1990s by BBC Video.
+It was also reissued as a DreamWorks Pictures release along with 1993's The Wrong Trousers and 1995's A Close Shave on the Wallace & Gromit in 3 Amazing Adventures DVD by DreamWorks Home Entertainment on 20 September 2005.